ChrisEYin/astro/data/blog/one-way-vs-two-way-doors.md

 summary: A lesson from Bezos - how to know when a decision is actually a decision.
 ---

-Some people can't decide on anything.
-When it comes time to choose between options, these people belabor every possible scenario endlessly and often never even actually make a decision.
-You see this all the way from people trying to choose a career path down to something as simple as picking a restaurant.
+Some people have a really hard time making decisions.
+When it comes time to decide, they belabor every possible option endlessly and often never even actually make a decision.
+You see this all the way from people trying to choose a career path down to something as simple as choosing what to eat for lunch.

 Making decisions is hard and takes up energy.
-Cue the Steve Jobs decision fatigue story.
+Cue the Steve Jobs same clothing every day decision fatigue story.
 So if that's true, then before you even spend the time & energy to run through a decision, it's worth first asking if you even need to make a decision.

 A way to think about this is to use the idea of one-way vs. two-way doors.
 Jeff Bezos has previously mentioned this concept in one of his [shareholder letters](https://www.sec.gov/Archives/edgar/data/1018724/000119312516530910/d168744dex991.htm):